-A team of biologists based in U.S have edited a human embryo’s DNA.
-There were not much information on exactly what was edited, because there is not yet a published paper to accompany the research.
-Scientist have used CRISPR to remove genes from an early stage embryo.
+A team of biologists based in the U.S has edited a human embryo’s DNA.
+There was not much information on exactly what was edited because there is not yet a published paper to accompany the research.
+Scientists have used CRISPR to remove genes from an early-stage embryo.
 It has been reported that the rate of mosaicism in these embryos was lower than in previous attempts.

 CRISPR is said to make so-called designer babies, the most useful genes to edit would be those for serious genetic diseases.
 The ability to change a mutation and prevent a baby from such suffering would be invaluable to some parents, even though the idea might make others uneasy.

-Couples who know they’re carriers for genetic diseases can go through in vitro fertilization, choosing to only implant embryos which have tested negative for the mutation.
+Couples who know they’re carriers for genetic diseases can go through in vitro fertilization, choosing to only implant embryos that have tested negative for the mutation.
 The choice is not quite as direct no one is meddling with any genes—but in effect, those parents are choosing to perpetuate one germline and let the rest die out.
-For those couples, the idea of having a child with a severe disorder is too much to bear, and if it can be avoided they’d like to do so.
-It’s certainly not an easy choice, but it’s one that plenty of people are grateful to be able to make.
+For those couples, the idea of having a child with a severe disorder is too much to bear, and if it can be avoided, they’d like to do so.
+It’s certainly not a natural choice, but it’s one that plenty of people are grateful to be able to make.

 Couples who otherwise wouldn’t want to have kids for fear of passing on a potentially devastating disease can now control their offspring’s health—to some degree.
 But some parents of children with genetic conditions have spoken out to say they find the idea that they would want to have avoided having a child-like theirs offensive.
 The act of choosing not to have a baby with a disorder or disability seems to imply that a person with those conditions is somehow lesser or undesirable.
 As a society, we already have trouble treating people with disabilities with the same respect as able-bodied people.
 If we can choose not to have kids with those conditions in the future, what does that say about what we think of disability?